-More so, for you to grow your channel, you need to understand how YouTube works as well as basic metrics like CTR, Impressions, views and average watch time.
+More so, to grow your channel, you need to understand how YouTube works and basic metrics like CTR, Impressions, views and average watch time.

-Truth be told, there is no one surest way to grow a new or existing YouTube channel.
-All you have is to be open-minded and experiment as much as possible to see what works for you and what doesn’t.
+Truthfully, there is no surest way to grow a new or existing YouTube channel.
+All you have is to do is be open-minded and experiment as much as possible to see what works for you and what doesn’t.